 The administrator has complete control over all floodlights.
-He can turn on and turn off any light at any time.
+He or she can turn on and turn off any light at any time, without time off delay.
 Furthermore, the administrator can override any command issued by a "normal user".

 The administrator first decides during what period during the day "normal users" will be allowed to control the lights.
-Each field can have its own separate period.
+Each light scenario can have its own separate period.

 The administrator can allow up to 49 "normal users" to control the lights.
-Each user is given a different 4-digit PIN and the authority to control specific lights.
+Each user is given a different 4-digit PIN and the authority to control specific light scenarios.